arjundawande/Tabla-Compositions-Editor/README.md

 This project is licensed under the MIT License. see the `LICENSE` file for full project License.

+## 🎵 Cultural Note
+Tabla bols (Dha, Dhin, Ta, Na, etc.) are traditional elements of Hindustani classical music, freely shared in the public domain across gharanas.
+Button designs inspired by this living oral tradition—no ownership claimed by me.

 ---

 **Note:** Contributions are not currently open.
 Feel free to use and enjoy the editor!